jslater89/OpenTafl/README.txt

 13. VERSION HISTORY -----------------------------------------------------------
+v0.4.6.4b (released 04/23/17):
+- Fix display bugs with board UI when keyboard-focused
+    - When a taflman is selected and the cursor is elsewhere, spaces on which the taflman cannot stop will be rendered in light gray instead of dark blue
+    - When the cursor is over an unselected taflman, spaces on which the taflman cannot stop will be rendered as dashes (passable) instead of dots (stoppable).
+- In the OpenTafl server lobby, display increment times for games which have an increment time

 v0.4.6.3b (released 04/18/17):
 - Fix bug where the king could be captured by shieldwall
     - Per rules, the shieldwall should capture all other pieces but leave the